 Micro-cultivating marijuana simply means growing your favorite marijuana strain on a small scale.
-If you are a new cannabis enthusiast who would like to grow a few strands in your garden, micro cultivation might just be the right way to start.
+If you are a new cannabis enthusiast who would like to grow a few strands in your garden, micro-cultivation might just be the right way to start.
 Micro-cultivation does not mean you are a novice in the cannabis business.
-Even established cannabis farmers try out micro cultivation many times.
+Even established cannabis farmers try out micro-cultivation many times.
 To grow a new strain, they might simply experiment with a few stands.
 In addition to helping you decide on yield and quality, these methods also save you huge money on an investment.
 For starters, if you need to play the marijuana business safely, then welcome to micro-cultivation!

-Micro-cultivating Marijuana –What you need to know
+Micro-cultivating marijuana – What you need to know

 Marijuana is way different from other plants.
-As one of the most popular plants ever grown by humans.
+It is one of the most popular plants ever grown by humans.
 Marijuana has survived thousands of years of farming history.
 No, it is not just by mere chance.
 The plant has learned to adapt, and humans have learned the best ways to cultivate it.
 From seedling to transplanting, tendering, and harvesting, many proven methods work best in marijuana cultivation.
 If you are cultivating this same plant on a smaller scale, you have a lot to consider.
 In addition to learning how to scale down these methods, you will want to understand the basics of micro-cultivation.
 The basics should include parameters that directly help your chances of success.
 These include:

-Securing a Security Clearance
+Securing a security clearance

 This depends solely on the cannabis legislation in your region.
 For instance, in Canada, you are required to get a license for cannabis micro-cultivation from Health Canada.
 In some other countries, the licensing requirements might be different.
 Either way, micro-cultivation licenses give you legal backing to grow marijuana on a small scale.